py10a/py10a/README.md

 Hi, I’m Andrew and I like to learn new stuff.

-I’m interested in QA Automation and Software Mobile & Web Development.
+I’m interested in QA Automation, Mobile & Web Development.

 I’m currently learning JavaScripts, Swift,